DataDog/documentation/content/guides/composite_monitors.md

 ---

 Composite monitors let you combine many individual monitors into one so that you can define more specific alert conditions.
-You can choose up to 10 existing monitors - monitor A and monitor B, say - and then set a trigger condition using boolean operators (e.g. “A && B”).
+You can choose up to 10 existing monitors—monitor A and monitor B, say—and then set a trigger condition using boolean operators (e.g. “A && B”).
 The composite monitor will trigger when its individual monitors' statuses simultaneously have values that cause the composite's trigger condition to be true.

 With regard to configuration, a composite monitor is independent of its constituent monitors.
 You can modify the notification policy of a composite monitor without affecting the policies of its constituent monitors, and vice versa.
 Furthermore, deleting a composite monitor will not delete its constituent monitors; a composite monitor does not own other monitors, it only uses their results.
 Also, many composite monitors may reference the same individual monitor.